 Diversity and fairness are assets

 A reputation of inclusiveness and fairness makes it easier to recruit and retain the best staff.
-Your people are generally happier, more productive and absences are reduced.
 Diversity builds social capital with stakeholders and clients.
 It also better reflects the wider population and is the right thing to do.

 However, diversity does introduce a potential for conflicts of interest, which has to be understood and managed fairly.

-Allowing employees and or clients/service-users to have a say on planned change – especially change that is sensitive and likely to be controversial – is an effective way to manage potential conflict.
-It also embeds trust in senior management and is an effective route to workplace harmony and for client/service-user contentment.
+Allowing employees and or clients/service-users a say on planned change – especially change that is sensitive and likely to be controversial – is an effective way to manage potential conflict.
+It also embeds trust in senior management and is an effective route to workplace harmony and for client/service-user confidence.

 However, there must also be confidence in the process itself.

 There can be fear of recrimination from co-workers and/or management, as well as concern for possible negative repercussions on career prospects.
 These fears can deter employees from voicing their honest opinion.

 Clearly that defeats the very point of consulting and will skew consultation results.
 Any underlying discord remains unaddressed, which can sour work relations with a potential negative impact on productivity.